-The management is in process of analysis and assessment of the effects from the changes in Conceptual framework and the standards listed above (excluding IFRS 16) which might have an effect on the accounting policy and the value and classification of assets, liabilities, operations and results of the Group in subsequent reporting periods.
+The management is in process of analysis and assessment of the effects from the changes in Conceptual framework and the standards listed above, which might have an effect on the accounting policy and the value and classification of assets, liabilities, operations and results of the Group in subsequent reporting periods.

-Additionally, with regard to the stated below new standards, amended/revised standards and new interpretations that have been issued but not yet in force for annual periods beginning on 1 January 2018, the management has determined that they are unlikely to have a potential impact resulting in changes in the accounting policies, classifications and the value of the reporting items in the consolidated financial statements of the Group:
+Additionally, with regard to the stated below new standards, amended/revised standards and new interpretations that have been issued but not yet in force for annual periods beginning on 1 January 2019, the management has determined that they are unlikely to have a potential impact resulting in changes in the accounting policies, classifications and the value of the reporting items in the consolidated financial statements of the Group:

 - IFRS 17 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021 not endorsed by EC).
 This is an entirely new accounting standard on all types of insurance contracts, including some guarantees and financial instruments, and includes rules on recognition and measurement, presentation and disclosure.
 The standard will supersede the effective so far standard related to insurance contracts IFRS 4.
-It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting aspects. - IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding long term interests in associates and joint ventures (in force for annual periods beginning on or after 1 January 2019 not endorsed by EC).
-The amendment clarifies that an entity should apply IFRS 9 including its impairment requirements regarding long term interests in associate or joint venture that form part of the net investment in the associate or joint venture but to which the equity method is not applied.
-A change in the intents and plans of the management are not regarded as evidence for a change in use.

-• IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" - regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+It establishes an entirely new overall model for insurance contracts' accounting, covering all relevant accounting aspects. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
-If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
-In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
+If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture. - In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.

-The consolidated financial statements of the Group have been prepared on a historical cost basis except for: a/ property, plant and equipment, measured at revalued amount; b/ investment property and other long-term equity investments (prior reporting period - available-for-sale financial assets), measured at fair value at the date of the consolidated statement of financial position.
+The interim condensed consolidated financial statements of the Group have been prepared on a historical cost basis except for:

+a/ property, plant and equipment, measured at revalued amount; b/ investment property and other long-term equity investments, measured at fair value at the date of the consolidated statement of financial position.

 The Bulgarian subsidiaries of the Group and the associate Doverie Obedinen Holding AD maintain their accounting books in Bulgarian Lev (BGN), which is accepted as being their functional and presentation currency.
-The subsidiaries, associates and joint ventures abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading d.o.o.
-Belgrade and Lekovit d.o.o. - the Serbian legislation; SIA Briz - the Latvian legislation; UAB TBS Pharma - the Lithuanian legislation; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Farmatea, ODO SalusLine, ZAO Interpharm, OOO Ivem and K, OOO Ariens, OOO Zdorovei, OOO Zabotlivaya Apteka, OOO Med-dent, BOOO SpetzApharmacia - the Belarusian legislation; Sopharma Poland Z.O.O. (in liquidation), Sopharma Warsaw SP.
-Z.O.O. - the Polish legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
+The subsidiaries abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading Pharmaceuticals and Sopharma Trading d.o.o. - the Serbian legislation; SIA Briz - the Latvian legislation; UAB TBS Pharma - the Lithuanian legislation; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Farmatea, ODO SalusLine, ZAO Interpharm, OOO Ivem and K, OOO Ariens, OOO Zdorovei, OOO Zabotlivaya Apteka, BOOO SpetzApharmacia and OOO Bellerofon - the Belarusian legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
 The companies keep their accounting ledgers in the respective local currency - Belarusian Ruble (BYN), Ukraine Hryvnia (UAH), Serbian Dinar (RSD), Euro (EUR), Polish Zloty (PLN), Kazakhstan Tenge (KZT), and Moldovan Leu (MDL).